rvIceBreaker/TileEd/README.md

 ### Patterns At a Glance
 Each cell of the map calculates a value based on the configuration of the cells surrounding it and some additional properties of cell in question.

-This value is used to determine a pattern for the given tile, and additional properties can be used to select a sub-group which defines the actual slice of the tileset to display.
+This value is used to determine a pattern for the given cell, and additional properties can be used to select a tile sub-group which defines the actual slice of the tileset to display.

-Currently the only additional property is whether the current tile has collision or not, but support could be added for more.
+Currently the only additional property is whether the current cell has collision or not, but support could be added for more.

-The more complicated the configuration of neighboring tiles, the higher the value of the pattern.
+The more complicated the configuration of neighboring cells, the higher the value of the tile pattern.

 If an exact match for the pattern isn't found, a lower-value pattern will be used if it is similar enough; this allows for defining exact results for a complex configuration of cells, while effectively fuzzy-matching if an exact pattern isn't defined.